blenderous/blenderous.github.io/cv.md

 ### HTML *(level: advanced)*

 - Good at writing meaningful and semantic `HTML`
-- Like to use templates in concurrence with back-end frameworks (like `liquid` for ruby and `blade` for `laravel`)
+- Like to use templates in concurrence with back-end frameworks (like `liquid` for `jekyll` and `blade` for `laravel`)
 - Interested in writing elementary `HTML` using mixins or angular templates
-- Very much intrigued by the philosophy of `polymer` and would love to implement something similar one day
+- Very much intrigued by the philosophy of `polymer` and always looking to implement something similar in my code

 ## Education